hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="userpasswriteuserpolicies"></a>
 # **UserpassWriteUserPolicies**

-> void UserpassWriteUserPolicies (UserpassWriteUserPoliciesRequest userpassWriteUserPoliciesRequest, string username, string userpassMountPath = "userpass", TimeSpan? wrapTTL = null)
+> void UserpassWriteUserPolicies (string username, UserpassWriteUserPoliciesRequest userpassWriteUserPoliciesRequest, string userpassMountPath = "userpass", TimeSpan? wrapTTL = null)

 Update the policies associated with the username.